troii/Rudeltippen/README.md

 > By default Rudeltippen runs on Port 9000

-5. Now its time to start Rudeltippen.
-Go to your Installation-Directory and run.
+5. Go to your Installation-Directory and run
 ------------------

 ```bash